IBM/istio101/workshop/exercise-1/README.md

 6. Install the Kubernetes CLI.
 Go to the [Kubernetes page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl) to install the CLI and follow the steps.

+> To proceed, your Kubernetes cluster must be started - the state should change from "Pending" to "Normal".
+Here are the steps to access your cluster.
+If your cluster is taking too long to create, ask a room moderator for help.

 ## Access your cluster
 Learn how to set the context to work with your cluster by using the `kubectl` CLI, access the Kubernetes dashboard, and gather basic information about your cluster.